 The Crux: Don’t boast and bluff, but don’t diminish your accomplishments, either.
 Just tell the truth.
 Smile.
 And let ‘em soak in your refreshing realness.

-3. It’s not necessary to be “well-rounded.”
+3. It’s not necessary to be “well-rounded”

 The art of hustling takes many forms — the casual lunch meeting, the crystalline cover letters, the targeted phone call, the hallway conversation, the thoughtful muffin basket — and you don’t have to master all of them.
 What a relief, eh?

 If you’re a Internet celebrity with five billion followers hanging on your every tweet, revel in that reality!
 If you can’t write a decent cover letter to save your life but rock the mic like a pro-rapper, dig into that truth.
-If you freeze in group settings but mesmerize in one-on-one meetings, maximize that skill.

 The Crux: Zero in on the types of hustling that feel effortless — those will be the most effective.
 As for the others?
 Meh.
 Skip ‘em.
 Or hire a personal branding butler.

-4. Be cruel to yourself — temporarily.
+4. Be cruel to yourself — temporarily

-Professional gymnasts videotape their routines and critically examine them for flaws.
-Models spend hours in front of the mirror finding the best angles for their faces.
 Writers submit their manuscripts to eagle-eyed editors.
 It’s not about nit-picking — it’s about progress.
 If you really want to improve your self-presentation, you must become hyper self-aware — at least temporarily.

 The Crux: Record your voice.
 Photograph your outfits.
 Make a video of yourself talking, walking and gawking.
 Become your own eagle-eyed editor.

-5. Be kind to yourself — always.
+5. Be kind to yourself — always

 Guess what?
 Two blocks away from the agency, I took a wrong turn and wound up in a labyrinthian warehouse district.
 Horrifically lost, I frantically pounded the icy pavement in 4-inch heels for half an hour, missed my interview, and wound up sobbing in a pizzeria.

 I could’ve descended into a pit of self-loathing — and I did.
 For exactly ten minutes.
 Then I forgave myself, called a friend, got some lentil soup and forced myself to laugh at my follies.
-The next day, I emailed my contact at the agency to firmly apologize and request a new appointment.
-I’ve been working for them ever since.

 The Crux: if you blow a big interview, spill red wine on the CEO’s white mink tapestry, or erroneously congratulate a prospective client on her (non-existent) pregnancy, give yourself a break.
 It’s one day.
 It’s one mistake.
 Your overall track record is what matters — not one flub, however horrific.